Scenes and stages along The Trafalgar Way

 12. Dorchester to Blandford Forum

 Dorchester's beginnings are prehistoric.
 With so much history behind it, there's certainly a lot to catch your eye as you explore.
 It's the heart of Thomas Hardy country (the novelist, not the captain of HMS Victory), and as you travel further north, you pass through villages which were certainly inspirations for his famous novels.
-There are beautiful old streams round here and wildlife to capture in your images, too.
+There are beautiful old streams round here, and wildlife to enjoy.

 Read more